ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * Reactive Extensions
 * Reactive Streams

-These patterns fall into two groups: _pull_ models (in which the consumer determines when it requests items from the producer) and _push_ models (in which the producer determines when it sends items to the consumer).
+These patterns fall into two groups: synchronous _pull_ models (in which the consumer determines when to request items from the producer) and asynchronous _push_ models (in which the producer determines when to emit items to the consumer).

 ### Iterator

-In the Iterator pattern, the consumer synchronously _pulls_ items from the producer one by one.
+In the Iterator pattern, the consumer synchronously _pulls_ items from the producer one-by-one.
 The producer sends an item only when the consumer requests it.
 If the producer has no item at the time of the request, it sends an empty response.

 ![Iterator](/images/Iterator.png)